Mona Minkara: Advocacy

 Minkara is recognized for her leadership in promoting accessibility in science.
 She co-founded ALLIED (Allies for Leading, Learning, Inclusion, and Education of Disabilities) at Northeastern, a cross-campus initiative advancing accessibility through community.
 Since 2020, she has also led a weekly mentorship program for blind and disabled students in STEM, supporting individuals across six continents.

 She has served on the American Chemical Society’s (ACS) Committee on Chemists with Disabilities (CWD) and regularly consults with educators, publishers, and institutions on inclusive scientific practices.
 Her motto, "Vision is more than sight," captures her belief that scientific insight comes in many forms—eyesight is just one of many tools.
 We are all capable of vision.

 Planes, Trains, and Canes

 Minkara is the creator and host of the YouTube travel series Planes, Trains, and Canes, where she navigates global cities alone as a blind traveler using only public transportation.
 The series showcases how cities around the world accommodate people with disabilities.
 It has been screened at international festivals and used as an educational resource in accessibility training programs.

 Awards and recognition

-Minkara’s research and teaching have earned awards, including: